loftwah/kokoro-playground/README.md

 python tts.py --voice af_bella --text 'Hi!
 I am Bella with an American accent!' python tts.py --voice bm_george --text 'Hello chaps!
 I am George, with a British accent!'

+# Try a long text
+python tts.py --text "In a quaint little town nestled among rolling hills, there lived a peculiar inventor named Dr. Fitzgerald.
+His workshop was a marvel of organized chaos, filled with whirring contraptions and bubbling beakers.
+Every morning, he would wake up at precisely 6:43 AM to begin his daily experiments.
+The townspeople had grown accustomed to the occasional puff of colorful smoke rising from his chimney, or the strange musical notes that sometimes echoed through the valley.
+One particularly memorable Tuesday, Dr. Fitzgerald announced he had created something extraordinary - a machine that could translate cat meows into human speech!
+The local cats, however, seemed suspiciously unimpressed.
+Mrs. Whiskers, the old tabby from the bakery, simply yawned and went back to sleep.
+Perhaps some mysteries, Dr. Fitzgerald realized, were better left unsolved.
+But then, as he was about to give up, he noticed something - the cat's ears perked up, and Mrs. Whiskers' tail began to wag.
+With a mischievous grin, she meowed, 'Meow!'
+And Dr. Fitzgerald, realizing he had just cracked the code, laughed out loud.
+The townspeople, hearing the laughter, came running to see what was so funny.
+And as they gathered around, they too began to laugh, the sound echoing through the valley.
+For in that moment, Dr. Fitzgerald had not only solved the mystery of cat speech, but he had also discovered the secret to happiness - that sometimes, the most extraordinary things are right under our noses, if only we have the courage to look."

 # Save the audio with a specific name (it'll go in the 'output' folder):
 python tts.py --voice af_sky --text 'Hi!
 I am Sky!' --output my_first_audio.wav